elkopass/BITA/README.md

 You can find full list of them in our [.env-example](https://github.com/elkopass/BITA/blob/main/cmd/trade-bot/.env-example) file.

-Right before we started, obtain your API token in [settings](https://www.tinkoff.ru/invest/settings/) and set it as follows: `TRADEBOT_TOKEN=<your_api_token>`.
+Right before we started, obtain your Tinkoff Invest API token in [settings](https://www.tinkoff.ru/invest/settings/) and set it as follows: `TRADEBOT_TOKEN=<your_api_token>`.

 ### Using Docker